 IV.
 Security levels may apply to the internal and exterior design of campus facilities (including buildings and grounds).

-VII.
-Determination of the building level occurs during the programming phase of the design process for major remodels and new construction to determine the plan for physical security elements and will be done in close collaboration with user groups, stakeholders and the the Campus Vulnerability Assessment Team (CVAT).
+V. Determination of the building level occurs during the programming phase of the design process for major remodels and new construction to determine the plan for physical security elements and will be done in close collaboration with user groups, stakeholders and the Campus Vulnerability Assessment Team (CVAT).
 Determinations shall not negatively impact the unit’s activity.

 a.
 In the event that involved parties disagree on security elements identified above the “Base” levels, then respective unit leadership will be consulted.
 If agreement cannot be reached there, the decision will go to the vice presidents of the respective units.

 VI.
 Physical security elements are implemented through campus standards, managed by UO Design and Construction and Facilities Services.